syncfusion-content/maui-docs/MAUI/Polar-Charts/Axis/Axislabels.md

 ## Edge Labels Drawing Mode

-Chart axis provides support to customize the rendering position of the edge labels using the [EdgeLabelsDrawingMode]() property.
-[EdgeLabelsDrawingMode]() property default value is `Shift`.
+The chart axis provides support for customizing the rendering position of the edge labels using the [EdgeLabelsDrawingMode]() property.
+The default value of the [EdgeLabelsDrawingMode]() property is `Shift`.

 | Action | Description |
 |--|--|